SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 sol = solve(prob)
 ```

 Now we get a `DtLessThanMin` code, meaning the solver failed to converge.
 The reason for this is an index problem, our algebraic constraint equation does not use the 2nd derivative term ``\ddot{x}``.
 To solve index problems, the algrebraic constraints must be differentiated until they contain the highest order terms.
-This can be done as an exercise, however, this provides a perfect segue to the tool that can do this for us: ModelingToolkit.jl
+This can be done as an exercise, however, this provides a perfect segue to the tool that can make all this easier and automatic: ModelingToolkit.jl

 ### ModelingToolkit.jl
 ModelingToolkit.jl uses symbolic math from Symbolics.jl to provide automatic index reduction and problem simplification to provide the optimal form for a numerical solver.
 To define the same problem attempted previously in ModelingToolkit.jl, we first specify an independent variable ``t`` and it's differential operator